 Enable image vulnerability analysis

-Enable Container Registry vulnerability scanning in your projects to get more information about potential security issues in your Docker images.
+Enable Artifact Registry vulnerability scanning in your projects to get more information about potential security issues in your container images.
 The automated scans that run as soon as your images are pushed can help you grasp the severity of the vulnerabilities in your images.
 Although you must check for vulnerabilities before you deploy, you should also check your images after they are deployed, because new vulnerabilities might be found.
 Vulnerability scanning continuously scans any images pulled from the registry in the last 30 days.
-You can use Cloud Pub/Sub to get notifications whenever vulnerabilities are found in your images.
+You can use Pub/Sub to get notifications whenever vulnerabilities are found in your images.

 Validate your policy during deployment